certbot/certbot/docs/contributing.rst

 Python standard ``os`` module lacks of a full support for several Windows security features about file permissions (eg. DACLs).
-However several sensible files handled by Certbot (eg. private keys) need a strongly restricted access on both Linux and Windows.
+However several sensible files handled by Certbot (eg. private keys) need strongly restricted access on both Linux and Windows.

 This problem is asserted by the ``certbot.compat.os`` module: it wraps the standard